How this 27-year old CA is selling A2 cows milk using technology-based doorstep delivery service & now rakes in USD 1M in turnover

 The bounce-back started; a new journey was loading.

 A new journey began…Dear Cows

 I started exploring the big question of “What is next?” and found two missions that called to me.

 The core of these missions was "Food is the best medicine" and the quality of life depends on the quality of food intake.

 It dawned on me that milk is a commodity most of us consume throughout our lives, from babies to adults.

-At the time there were regular news broadcasts circulating about the rampant adulteration and consumers were decreasing their milk consumption due to increased fears.
+At the time regular news broadcasts were circulating about the rampant adulteration and consumers were decreasing their milk consumption due to increased fears.

 I went into research mode, I wanted to understand the different Indian cow breeds.
 I needed to understand the legacy ecosystem which has reigned since the Vedic times as well as the health benefits which are getting lost with changing times.

 My mission was clear, so I met up with Sarvesh Pande and Prachi Bansal.
 (Back then Sarvesh Pande was into a health foods venture and Prachi Bansal had completed her education in Italy.)

 After a few conversations, a lot of positive energy, and a mutual enthusiasm for the mission and vision, DearCows was born in 2017.